 - Understand the basic concepts of forensic psychology -

-Understand how individual, social, and developmental factors can influence the emergence of criminal behavior. - Understand the basic principles of criminal profiling -
+Understand how individual, social, and developmental factors can influence the emergence of criminal behavior. - Learn the basic principles of criminal profiling -

-Learn the logic and methodological steps in developing a preliminary psychological profile in criminal case analysis. - Understand the role of personality disorders in a forensic context -
+Understand the logic and methodological steps of creating a preliminary psychological profile in the analysis of criminal cases. - Understand the importance of personality disorders in a forensic context -

-Recognize key characteristics of personality disorders relevant for assessing criminal behavior. - Understand psychological aspects of testimony reliability -
+Recognize the basic characteristics of personality disorders relevant to the assessment of criminal behavior. - Understand psychological aspects of testimony reliability -

-Learn about factors that may affect the credibility of testimony, especially in cases involving children. - Understand the basic procedures of forensic psychological assessment -
+Learn about factors that may affect the credibility of testimony, especially in cases involving children. - Learn basic procedures of forensic psychological assessment -

-Understand the role of psychologists in court proceedings and the key elements of expert reports and opinions. - Understand the judicial perspective on psychological findings -
+Understand the role of psychologists in court proceedings and the basic elements of expert reports and opinions. - Understand the judiciary’s perspective in using psychological findings -

 Learn how judges and the legal system use psychological assessments in decision-making processes. - Gain insight into psychological processes in correctional institutions -